 - If you have lived outside the UK for a number of years, have only recently returned and want to divorce here.

 - If you and / or your spouse are from outside the UK, have made your home in England or Wales and choose to divorce here.

 - If your spouse lives outside the UK and there may be issues in tracing them or debate about where to get divorced.

 There may be other circumstances where an ‘expat divorce’ or international divorce law applies.
-There are some complex legal issues to consider so it always best to take advice from an experienced expat divorce solicitor familiar with international divorce issues.
+There are some complex legal issues to consider so it always best to take advice from a lawyer experienced in international divorce issues.